Your belly button is connected internally to the remnants of the umbilical cord, which links to the abdominal wall and underlying tissues.

 The Umbilical Cord: Lifeline Before Birth

 To grasp what your belly button connects to inside, you need to revisit its origin—the umbilical cord.
 This cord connects a fetus to its mother’s placenta during pregnancy.
 It contains two arteries and one vein encased in gelatinous tissue called Wharton’s jelly.
+After birth, the cord detaches and the umbilicus remains as a fibrous scar, as explained in this umbilicus anatomy overview.

 - Umbilical Vein: Carries oxygen-rich blood from mother to fetus.